John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

           0.9649     0.931 0.7732 0.4725 2589 5.699 5479

 The lowess based ajustment above does not move the older ages sufficiently, so a bias adjustment factor was implemented.
 First, older ages where bias still existed and where there was sufficient data was defined (ages 9-15 in the example below).
-For each of these ages, the difference between the age and the average of the biased NN predicted ages which have a TMA value of that defined ages was calculated (Ages_Diff below).
+For each of these ages, the difference between the age and the average of the biased NN predicted ages which have a TMA value of each defined age was calculated (Ages_Diff below).
 Next the defined ages differences were divided by the lowess predicted ages at each TMA value for those defined ages, and the average taken (Bias_Increase_Factor below).
 Note that the "Bias_Increase_Factor" can not depend on TMA, since predictions need to made when TMA is unknown, hence the need for a single scalar value.
+One plus the Bias_Increase_Factor divided by two is then multiplied by the lowess predictions looked at above and added to biased NN predictions to create less biased estimates (NN_Pred below).
+(The code below repeats the lowess predictions and does not depend on the code looking only at the lowess predictions above.)

     # TMA_Pred_SAVE <- TMA_Pred
     # TMA_Pred_SAVE -> TMA_Pred